Porcelain or Natural Stone? Which is best? It’s a question that we get asked a lot!

 Our outdoor porcelain tiles are also impervious to fading and will stay true to their original colour, even when subjected to excessive heat and sunlight during the Summer months!

-A smooth, sawn natural stone will set you back a little more due to the additional processes which the stone goes through to achieve the smooth surface and this ranges from £23.28/m² – 33.28/m² Incl.
-VAT depending on the specific stone type that you are looking for.
+A smooth, sawn natural stone will set you back a little more due to the additional processes which the stone goes through to achieve the smooth surface and this starts from £21.60/m² Incl.
+VAT.

 Keep in mind that natural stone will need a little upkeep and maintenance to maintain the paving and any unsightly stains may need an additional cleaning product to remove.